jkristell/infrared/README.md

 ## Todo
     - Test more NEC remotes
-    - Implement support for extended NEC (Should be easy)
+    - Implement support for extended NEC
+    - Imlement support for transmitting
     - Implement support for more protocols (RC-5 and RC-6)
     - Implement support for Timer-Capture
     - More examples